SquareBottle/Awesome-FoundryVTT/Repository-of-Map-Sellers.md

 # Map Sellers

-This is a repository of ready-to-use map sellers made specifically to integrate with [Foundry VTT](https://foundryvtt.com/) (walls, dynamic lighting, etc).
-It is part of [Awesome-FoundryVTT](https://github.com/SquareBottle/Awesome-FoundryVTT).
+This page is a repository that's part of [Awesome-FoundryVTT](https://github.com/SquareBottle/Awesome-FoundryVTT).
+It only contains ready-to-use map sellers made specifically to integrate with [Foundry VTT](https://foundryvtt.com/) (walls, dynamic lighting, etc).

 #### Design Goals